kolinsturt/kolinsturt.github.io/_posts/2013-03-03-buffer_overflow.md

 ### Buffer Overflows

-Secure coding is the art of writing software in a way that is protected from security vulnerabilities and malicious attacks.
-The most common of the vulnerabilities in a c based language appear as buffer overflows, integer overflows, buffer underflows, and format string attacks.
-For a primer on these subjects, you can check out Apple's [Secure Programming Guide](https://developer.apple.com/library/mac/documentation/security/conceptual/SecureCodingGuide/Articles/SecurityGuidelines.html#//apple_ref/doc/uid/TP40009511-SW1).
-In this guide, there is a list of common functions susceptible to buffer overflow attacks, and which ones to use as a replacement.
+Secure coding is the art of writing software so you protect it from security vulnerabilities and malicious attacks.
+The most common of the vulnerabilities in a C based language appear as buffer overflows, integer overflows, buffer underflows, and format string attacks.
+For a primer on these subjects, check out Apple’s [Secure Programming Guide](https://developer.apple.com/library/mac/documentation/security/conceptual/SecureCodingGuide/Articles/SecurityGuidelines.html#//apple_ref/doc/uid/TP40009511-SW1).
+There's a list of common functions susceptible to buffer overflow attacks and which ones to use as replacements:

 * strcat -> strlcat
 * strcpy -> strlcpy
 * strncat -> strlcat
 * strncpy -> strlcpy
-* sprintf -> snprintf (see note) or asprintf
+* sprintf -> snprintf -> asprintf
-* vsprintf -> vsnprintf (see note) or vasprintf
+* vsprintf -> vsnprintf -> vasprintf
-* gets -> fgets (see note) or use Core Foundation or Foundation APIs
+* gets -> fgets -> use Core Foundation or Foundation APIs

-Apple states in their document
+Apple states in their document:

 > Security Note for snprintf and vsnprintf: The functions snprintf, vsnprintf, and variants are 	dangerous if used incorrectly.
 Although they do behave functionally like strlcat and similar in 	that they limit the bytes written to n-1, the length returned by these functions is the length 	that would have been printed if n were infinite.